 General Barrye L. Price

-General Price is the executive vice president and chief operating officer of Community Anti-Drug Coalitions of America (CADCA).
+General Price is president and chief executive officer of Community Anti-Drug Coalitions of America (CADCA).
 He is a Distinguished Military Graduate of the University of Houston's College of Business Administration.
 He earned a Master of Arts in History from Texas A&M University and became the first African American to obtain a doctorate from the Department of History in the university’s 140-year history.
 He also earned a Master of Science in National Security Strategy from the National Defense University.

 He served within the US Army for 31 years with duty both domestically and abroad.
 Career highlights include the following: Commander of the 5th Replacement Company, Fort Polk, Louisiana; Regimental Adjutant for the 11th Armored Cavalry Regiment in both Doha, Kuwait, and Fulda, Germany; Assistant Professor of Military History at the United States Military Academy, West Point, New York; Assistant Chief of Staff, G1, 13th Corps Support Command, Fort Hood, Texas; White House Fellow and Special Assistant to the Director, U.S. Office of Personnel Management, Washington, D.C.; Battalion Commander, 4th Personnel Services Battalion, Fort Carson, Colorado; Executive Officer and Military Assistant to the Deputy Assistant Secretary of the Army for Manpower and Reserve Affairs (Human Resources) Pentagon, Washington, D.C.; Deputy Assistant Chief of Staff, G1, Army Materiel Command, Fort Belvoir, Virginia; Commander, Eastern Sector, United States Military Entrance Processing Command; Director, J1, United Forces-Iraq; Deputy Commanding General of the United States Army Cadet Command, Fort Knox, Kentucky; Director of Human Resources Policy Directorate, Army G1 Pentagon, Washington, D.C.; and Deputy Chief of Staff, G-1 Army Forces Command, Fort Bragg, North Carolina.